 Input delivery to writers: The session chair will promptly deliver the authors’ feedback, usually by phone, email, or another form of communication.

-Feedback to conference organisers: In order for the conference organisers to be educated decision-makers and to be aware of the status of the papers given in their session, the session chair will also provide feedback to the conference organisers.
+Feedback to conference organizers: In order for the conference organizers to be educated decision-makers and to be aware of the status of the papers given in their session, the session chair will also provide feedback to the conference organizers.

-This phase is essential since it both aids the authors in making their papers more publishable and improves them, as well as aids conference organisers in choosing which papers to accept for publishing or further review.
-Additionally, it aids in ensuring that the conference and the papers presented are of the highest calibre.
+This phase is essential since it both aids the authors in making their papers more publishable and improves them, as well as aids conference organizers in choosing which papers to accept for publishing or further review.
+Additionally, it aids in ensuring that the conference and the papers presented are of the highest caliber.

 The conference’s policies should be understood by session chairs as they will provide guidance on how to handle many parts of the conference, including conflicts of interest, the timetable, and rules for presentation style.